Pet Emergency Care

-Tips for pet emergencies
+Tips for preventing pet emergencies:

-- Keep all medications and cleaning products in either a locked cupboard or one that your pet cannot reach
+- Keep all medications and cleaning products in either a locked cupboard or one that your pet cannot reach.

-- Keep any gardening toxins such as snail bait or rat poisons inside a shed that your pet cannot access
+- Keep any gardening toxins such as snail bait or rat poisons inside a shed that your pet cannot access.

-- Refrain from feeding toxic foods to your pet and keep these foods out of their reach
+- Refrain from feeding toxic foods to your pet and keep these foods out of their reach.

-- Transport your pet to the vet
+- Transport your pet to the vet as soon as possible

 - DO NOT give any food or water to your pet while they are having a seizure